-A Report by the Houston Interfaith Worker Justice Center, May 2012
+A Report by the Houston Interfaith Worker Justice Center (now the Fe y Justicia Worker Center), May 2012

 In the city of Houston, second only to New York City in the number of Fortune 500 headquarters, which as an independent nation would rank as the world’s 30th largest economy, all of its residents should be able to prosper.
 However, as wage theft is becoming a defining trend of low-wage industries in the 21st century, Houston workers and businesses are being hard-hit with the dire consequences of this labor abuse.
 The repercussions of wage theft are city-wide and affect business owners, consumers, and workers alike.

 This report explores the effects of wage theft on the individual, community, and local economy within the context of the city of Houston.
 It also provides an assessment of the current system charged with dealing with wage theft cases, and its many limitations in effectively providing solutions.
 Lastly, it analyzes the impacts of both of these variables in order to present policy recommendations for the City of Houston that will bring down wage theft and make the city a just and prosperous place to work.

 Wage Theft is a Community Problem:

 - Wage theft becomes a problem to the community as a whole because of: (1) the sheer prevalence and pervasiveness of wage theft; and (2) the individuals’ connection to the broader community undoubtedly has collateral effects on their families, the public, the taxpayer, the local economy and even other businesses.

 - An estimated $753.2 million dollars are lost every year due to wage theft among low-wage workers.
 The consequences of this loss further depress working family incomes, resulting in decreased community investment and spending and limited economic growth.